maubuz/2W6-Notes/docs/wk6/wk6_2_Layouts_Flex.md

-> Separate sibling flex items by grouping them into one or more flex containers.
+> Group sibling elements by **wrapping them into one or more flex containers** and position them using the flex properties.
 >
 >
 >
-> When necessary, enable vertical configurations by changing the flex direction a wrapping container to column instead of row.
+> When necessary, **enable vertical configurations** by changing the flex direction of a container from row to  column.